Capturing the dynamics of a two orifice silo with the {\mu}(I) model and extensions: Model and Implementation

 where $\phi_g$ is the linear gradient parameter, $\phi_\textrm{max}$ is a constant representing the packing fraction for a material that is not being sheared ($0.6$ is used throughout this paper), and the minimum packing fraction is set to $\phi_\textrm{min}=0.2$, in order to prevent non-physical negative packing fractions.
 While other formations of the relationship of $\phi$ to $I$ are sometimes used~\cite{robinson2021evidence}, for simplicity we limit our scope to only consider linear dependence.
 This packing fraction is used to calculate the bulk density of the material.
 With non-homogeneous density the incompressible assumption $\nabla\cdot u = 0$ is replaced with a `source term', which is derived from conservation of mass.
 This source term is given by

 where $\rho$ is the bulk density.
+The dilatancy then has flow on effects to the rest of the relevant simulation fields, and is incorporated into the mass flow rate (which is directly proportional to the volumetric flow rate in the absence of dilatancy).
 The bulk density is dependent both on the material density as well as the packing fraction of the granular material, determined by the linear dilatancy model in Equation~\ref{eq:linear_dilatancy} (if there is no relationship between $\phi$ and $I$, the incompressible assumption is recovered).
 The source term dilatancy model approximates the source term and incorporates it in the projection method.